Get out on the streets and start walking to raise awareness of hearing loss.

 Start a walkathon in your town to celebrate hearing, raise awareness of hearing loss, and show solidarity with hearing impaired persons.

 Everyone could participate in the walk, no matter whether they have a hearing loss or not.
 The walkathon could help raise funds for a local or national hearing loss charity.
 Participants could collect donations and pledges for walking predetermined distances.

 Events throughout the day could celebrate hearing and increase people's appreciation for sounds.
 Professional, amateur, and student music groups could perform throughout the day.
 Local hearing clinics and nonprofit organizations could provide information about hearing health and action steps.

-The American Foundation for Suicide Prevention arranges “Out of the Darkness” community walkathons to raise awareness of mental health issues.
-Over 200 communities across the United States held an “Out of the Darkness” walkathon in 2012.
-Proceeds from the walk help fund research, education, and advocacy programs to better understand and prevent suicide.
+The American Foundation for Suicide Prevention arranges “Out of the Darkness” community walkathons to raise awareness of mental health issues, with hundreds taking place every year.
+They also organize campus walks at colleges and high schools, and overnight walks.
+Proceeds from these events help fund research, education, and advocacy programs to better understand and prevent suicide.

 The Energy for Life Walkathons aim to raise awareness about mitochondrial disease and help raise funds for further research.
 Using a “peer-to-peer” fundraising strategy where registrants have their own online fundraising page, the walkathon allows everyone interested in the cause to create a team and participate.